 The Great Garrick (Brian Aherne) is the most celebrated London theater actor of his day (eighteenth century) and is invited to Paris to star at the Comedie Francaise, the most important theatre in France.
 Before his departure for Paris he is mistakenly quoted as saying that he is 'going to France to teach the French how to act'.
 The Comedie Francaise actors and director hear about this and take this as a serious insult and thus plot to embarrass The Great Garrick when he gets to France with a great big prank.
 The Comedie Francaise troupe takes over an inn on Garrick's road to Paris where he spends the night.
 What the Comedie Francaise actors don't know is that The Great Garrick is in on the joke and just plays along.
-A wrench is thrown into the plot when a lone, lovely traveler (Olivia de Havilland who was later Aherne's sister-in-law), who is not part of the prank, shows up looking for a room at the inn that the Comedie Francaise troupe has taken over.
-Garrick treats her as though ...
-Written by
+A wrench is thrown into the plot when lone, lovely countess shows up looking for a room at the inn.
+Garrick treats her as though she is one of the troupe but she falls in love with him.
+Edward Everett Horton plays The Great Garrick's valet.

 Did You Know?

-Early in the movie the road sign gives the distance to Paris in kilometers.
+Early in the movie the road sign gives the distance to Paris in kilometres.
+In addition, when the wheelwright begins knocking the spokes out of the carriage wheel, he says of them "Wouldn't last another kilometre".
 The movie takes place in the 1750's; the metric system was introduced in 1799 after the French Revolution.
 See more

 Version of David Garrick